AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Removing a rating from a restaurant in the restaurant directory

     * Prerequisites: There must be at least one restaurant in the current directory.
-The 1st restaurant has a rating.
+The 1st restaurant has a rating.<br>

     1. Test case: `unrate 1` <br>
        Expected: The rating of the 1st restaurant is removed.
 The output box will display a message that the rating is removed from the restaurant.

 2. Removing a rating for a restaurant without a rating

     * Prerequisites: There must be at least one restaurant in the current directory.
-The 1st restaurant does not have a rating.
+The 1st restaurant does not have a rating.<br>

     1. Test case: `unrate 1` <br>
        Expected: No rating is removed from the 1st restaurant.
 The output box will display an error message indicating the restaurant has no rating to remove.

 3. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `unrate`<br>
        Expected: No rating is removed.
 The output box will display an error message indicating an invalid command and the syntax for the unrate command.

 4. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `unrate 100`<br>
        Expected: No rating is removed.
 The output box will display an error message indicating an invalid index is provided.